-Reports of certain crimes occurring in certain geographic locations will be included in the College Clery Act Annual Security Report in an anonymized manner that neither identifies the specifics of the crime or the identity of the Reporting Individual or victim/survivor.
+Reports of certain crimes occurring in certain geographic locations will be included in the College Clery Act Annual Security Report in an anonymized manner that neither identifies the specifics of the crime or the identity of the reporting individual or victim/survivor.

-Trocaire is obligated to issue timely warnings of Clery Act crimes occurring within relevant geography that represent a serious or continuing threat to students and employees (subject to exceptions when potentially compromising law enforcement efforts and when the warning itself could potentially identify the Reporting Individual or victim/survivor).
-A Reporting Individual will never be identified in a timely warning.
+Trocaire is obligated to issue timely warnings of Clery Act crimes occurring within relevant geography that represent a serious or continuing threat to students and employees (subject to exceptions when potentially compromising law enforcement efforts and when the warning itself could potentially identify the reporting individual or victim/survivor).
+A reporting individual will never be identified in a timely warning.

-The Family Educational Rights and Privacy Act allows institutions to share information with parents when (1) there is a health or safety emergency, or (2) when the student is a dependent on either parents' prior year federal income tax return.
-Generally, Trocaire will not share information about a report of sexual misconduct, dating violence, domestic violence or stalking with parents without the permission of the Reporting Individual.
+The Family Educational Rights and Privacy Act allows institutions to share information with parents when (1) there is a health or safety emergency or (2) when the student is a dependent on either parents' prior year federal income tax return.
+Generally, Trocaire will not share information about a report of sexual misconduct, dating violence, domestic violence, or stalking with parents without the permission of the reporting individual.

-Response to a report
+Response to a Report

-All reports of Sexual Violence, Dating Violence, Domestic Violence or Stalking will be investigated unless the Respondent decides to withdraw the complaint (if no continuing threat exists).
+All reports of sexual violence, dating violence, domestic violence or stalking will be investigated unless the reporting individual decides to withdraw the complaint (if no continuing threat exists).
 Allegations involving acts of sexual violence may not be resolved using an informal resolution process (i.e. mediation).